 Tuition owed to the district on June 30 but not yet received in cash should be recorded as a receivable and tuition revenue.
 Tuition is generally due in December and June.
 The amount to accrue is the amount due to be paid to your district in June or before, regardless of the expenditure year used to calculate the tuition amount.
-On the worksheet:

-(Line 5, col. b) (Line 54, col. c)
+In the records:On the worksheet:Debit: 180Due from Other Governments(Line 5, col. b)Credit: 402Revenue (X01-1310, 1330, or 1330)(Line 54, col. c)